-RECENT APPRAISAL- RECENT SURVEY - REHAB COMPLETED- CORNER ARDMORE PROPERTY NEAR MILLER PARK/RECREATION CENTER.
-Great Neighborhood in sought after area near hospitals, ma...
+LANDSCAPING PROJECT FINISHED- RECENT APPRAISAL- RECENT SURVEY - REHAB COMPLETED- CORNER ARDMORE PROPERTY NEAR MILLER PARK/RECREATION CENTER.
+POSSIBLE LEASE PURCHASE.
+Out...

 The Ardmore Historic District was listed on the National Register of Historic Places in 2004 making it the largest historic district in Winston-Salem.
 About 2,000 of Ardmore's properties are officially listed on the National Register of Historic Places.